 Farmer Brothers Co.
 (FARM) CEO Michael H. Keown Sells 12,000 Shares

 Farmer Brothers Co.
-CEO Michael H. Keown sold 12,000 shares of the company's stock in a transaction dated Friday, March 10th.
+CEO Michael H. Keown sold 12,000 shares of the company's stock in a transaction on Friday, March 10th.

 Comments